atomiqio/promisify-lite/README.md

         console.error(err);
       });

-`promisify-lite` takes care of the wrapping async functions so you don't have to.
-It can wrap functions and entire objects (such as modules) recursively.
+`promisify-lite` takes care of wrapping async functions so you don't have to.
+It can wrap functions and entire objects (including modules) recursively.
+This makes it easy to use promises while working with Node core modules and other packages that expect standard callbacks.

 ## Details